MrSobhan/Cms-Nodejs/README.md

-# simple panel admin template without any logic
+# simple panel admin template Cms With Node
-📍 This repo is for students of sabzlearn 20 javascript projects.
-I made it for you guys as a final project to do. this panel admin is raw and it doesn't have any javascript logic.
-Because it's your responsibility to add it 😉🤝😄 if you have any question you can ask on the Q/A panel 🤓
+📍 This repository is for students, this repository is for js lovers and this project is made with the help of the amazing NodeJS technology.
+This admin panel is complete and has complete javascript logic.
+You can easily use it.
-<br> Let's see the panel admin 🏃‍♂️
+Let's see the admin panel ♂️ 🏃
 # Login page
 ![Screenshot 2022-04-21 011214](https://user-images.githubusercontent.com/89915857/164319276-6399e8e5-7a0f-453b-84a9-aec145199423.png)
 - Features of Login page: